 Line 1 is in the beginning phase, i.e. very young; therefore it is a child's Guan.
 As it is at a distance from lines 5 and 6, its observation cannot be clear.

-Commentary on the image: The child's Guan (observation) of line 1, (signifying) the norm of ordinary people (or, the villain).
+Commentary on the image: The child's Guan (observation) of line 1, which is seen as the norm of ordinary people (or, the villain).

 Enlightenment through six one: to observe deeply and thoroughly.
 Superficial observation is normal for ordinary people and villains, but it will cause a gentleman to be resented, i.e. it will lead to calamity if a timely correction is not made.
-The hexagram that forms after this line is activated and changes to masculine is Yi4 (42), to enrich.
-Commentary on the hexagram image suggests that a gentleman should imitate goodness once he sees it, and rid himself of wrong-doing whenever he can.
+The hexagram that forms after this line is activated changing to masculine is Yi4 (42), to enrich.
+Commentary on its hexagram image suggests that a gentleman should imitate goodness once he sees it, and rid himself of wrongdoing whenever he can.

 The 2nd line

-Text: (The subject is in a state of) peeking Guan (observation); it is advantageous (or appropriate) for the female to persist.
+The subject is in a state of peeking Guan (observation); it is advantageous (or appropriate) for the female to persist.

 In ancient China, marriage was arranged though matchmaking.
 A go-between accompanied a boy to a girl’s home to make his proposal; the girl peeked behind the door to decide whether she was willing to accept the proposal.